Further punitive restrictions on Universal Credit are on the way.

 It comes in next April – just a month before the General Election.
 With a strong enough campaign, it can be halted or pushed beyond that date.
 So there is an opportunity for the opposition to succeed.
 Millions of people who might be made redundant over the coming years are relying on that outcome.

 You can read the TUC’s report on the five week wait, Universal Credit: Solving the problem of delay in benefit payments, here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.